Short-tailed Shearwaters - Ardenna tenuirostris

 - Shearwaters are often found sitting on the road at night as many of them are trying to fly for the first time.

 - Please slow down and look out for these birds on the road, observe changed traffic conditions, and keep an eye out for rescuers on the roads at night.

 The birds are known to flock to the San Remo bridge lights.
 As in past years, the bridge lights will be switched off for a few nights around April 25 during the peak of departure.
 Signs will be placed at either end to warn drivers of the changed traffic conditions.

 The weaker birds are often found on the beaches unable to fly.
-This is a natural occurrence and we generally do not interfere as this provides a rich source of food for the near threatened Pacific Gulls (listed in Victoria), that travel long distances at this time of year to feed.
+This is a natural occurrence and we generally do not interfere as this provides a rich source of food for the near threatened Pacific Gulls (listed in Victoria), that move from their breeding sites to Phillip Island at this time of year.